coollabsio/coolify-examples/README.md

-# Example repositories to test Coolify
+This repository contains branches with different application to test them against Coolify.